Health Education Certificate Program

 REQUIREMENTS FOR SUCCESSFUL COMPLETION

-Students interested in the certificate program must complete a minimum of 18 credit hours from the list of required and elective courses (9 required credits and a minimum of 9 elective credits).
-All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
-All coursework must be completed within 3 years.
+The certificate program requires a minimum of 18 term credits.
+All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework, and students must maintain a 2.75 or better overall GPA for all certificate coursework.
+Any request to substitute a course that the faculty sponsors consider essential to meet the certificate program competencies must be given serious consideration.
+The student must propose the course to be substituted and present a rationale for the request.
+In no case will more than one substitution be permitted.

+The certificate program length is flexible and varies from student to student.
+However, the certificate must be completed within three years.
 The student should review the section of the website that addresses completion before completing certificate program requirements.
-The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted and verified by the certificate program and processed by the Registrar.
+The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted, verified by the certificate program, and processed by the Registrar.

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when courses are offered.
+Students should check the Bloomberg School of Public Health course directory to confirm when courses are offered.
+The term may change from what is listed in the table below and some courses are only offered every other year.
 Students should also check for prerequisites and whether instructor consent is required.

 |Required Courses (9 credits required)|